code-forge-temple/circuit-sketcher-obsidian-plugin/README.md

-# circuit-sketcher-obsidian-plugin
+# Circuit Sketcher - Obsidian Plugin

 **A plugin for Obsidian to draw circuits on a canvas.
 It is based on the [code-forge-temple/circuit-sketcher-core](https://github.com/code-forge-temple/circuit-sketcher-core).**

 > ⭐️ **Love this project?** Please consider [starring the repository](https://github.com/code-forge-temple/circuit-sketcher-obsidian-plugin) on GitHub and [supporting development](https://github.com/sponsors/code-forge-temple) to help me continue building amazing features!

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](LICENSE)